CLI Options

 certoraRun Bank.sol --verify Bank:Bank.spec --exclude_rule withdraw*

 What does it do?
-Typically, all rules (after being filtered by --rule and --exclude_rule) are evaluated in a single Prover job.
-With --split_rules the user can run specific rules on separate dedicated Prover jobs.
-A new job will be created and executed for each rule that matches the rule patterns in --split_rules an additional job will be created for the rest of the rules.
+Typically, all rules (after being filtered by rule and exclude_rule) are evaluated in a single Prover job.
+With split_rules the user can run specific rules on separate dedicated Prover jobs.
+A new job will be created and executed for each rule that matches the rule patterns in split_rules an additional job will be created for the rest of the rules.
 After launching the generated jobs, the original job will return with a link to the dashboard, listing the status of the generated jobs.

 When to use it?
 This option is useful when some rules take a much longer time than the rest.
 Split the difficult rules to their own dedicated Prover jobs will give them more resources that will potentially reduce their chance to timeout and will decrease the time to get the final job result for the less computationally intensive rules.

-Example If Bank.spec includes the following properties:
+Examples If Bank.spec includes the following properties:

 invariant address_zero_cannot_become_an_account()